ilyakava/stefon/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Todo
+Create one shared method for iterating through diff handle errors from surveryors remove dependency of Grit class on Git module exclude authors from
+* the grit module - file top author
+* the git module - repo top commiter